kyverno/policy-reporter-docs/docs/policy-reporter-ui/custom-boards.md

 ### Namespace Selector

 Setup a flexibel list of namespaces by using a namespace label selector.
+Label selectors supporting different operations like `equal`, `exists`, `one of` and `doesnotexist`.

 ::: code-group